Ishrak-Anan/Ishrak-Anan/README.md

 **Undergraduate Thesis:**
 Multi-Criteria Handover Optimization in LEO NTN

-- LEO satellite mobility and handover management
+- Developed and evaluated a multi-criteria handover framework for dense LEO satellite networks
-- Starlink TLE-based orbital analysis
+- Used real Starlink TLE data with Python and Skyfield for orbital propagation
-- Multi-criteria handover decision framework
+- Compared the proposed method with HEA, LVT, and Highest-SINR policies
-- Python-based simulation and sensitivity analysis
+- Conducted Doppler, visibility-time, and weighting sensitivity analyses

 ##  Technical Areas